 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sullivan - Franklin is worth considering.

 Sullivan - Franklin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Sullivan - Franklin, however, the average commute to work is quite long.
 On average, people spend 32.09 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Sullivan - Franklin citizens is a little higher than the average for US cities and towns: 24.07% of adults in Sullivan - Franklin have at least a bachelor's degree.
+The population of Sullivan - Franklin overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Sullivan - Franklin, 24.07% have at least a bachelor's degree.

 The per capita income in Sullivan - Franklin in 2022 was $31,007, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
 This equates to an annual income of $124,028 for a family of four.
 However, Sullivan - Franklin contains both very wealthy and poor people as well.